 - Verbal, Quantitative, Integrated Reasoning, Analytical Writing Assessment

 - Quantitative, Verbal, Integrated Reasoning, Analytical Writing Assessment

-The Analytical Writing Assessment, or “essay” section, lets business schools review the writing skills.
-It is graded individually, AWA performance is not used to calculate a score of 200–800.
+The GMAT Analytical Writing Assessment, or “essay” section, lets business schools review writing skills.
+It is graded individually and one of the most important GMAT components.
+AWA performance is not used to calculate a score of 200–800.
 Tests are graded by a human grader and a machine scoring device, and the two grades are combined for the final score.
 If the marks are substantially different, so another person reads and grades the article.

 Integrated Reasoning (IR)

 The Integrated Reasoning section of the GMAT test measures how effectively one incorporates data to address difficult issues.
 For your target business schools involved in developing potential business executives, one of the most valuable qualities you will show is the willingness to take vast volumes of data to make rational choices.

 - Synthesize facts in graphics, text, and number.